CiscoDevNet/data-center-development/cml/README.md

 **OS tab**

-Choose Use CD/DVD disk image file for ISO image, choose the CML ISO you’ve uploaded to var/lib/vz/template/iso/ on your ProxMox server.
+- Choose 'Use CD/DVD disk image file'
+- For ISO image, choose the CML ISO you’ve uploaded to var/lib/vz/template/iso/ on your ProxMox server.
-Choose Linux, and the latest version
+- Choose Linux, and the latest version

 **System tab**

-q35 for Machine
+- q35 for Machine
-OVMP (UEFI) for BIOS
+- OVMP (UEFI) for BIOS

 **Disks tab**